 Stephen Hawking once said that humanity must colonise other planets in the 21st century if we want to avoid extinction.

-His fears took the form of pandemics, nuclear war, asteroid impacts, and climate change.
+Stephen Hawking's fears for humanity took the form of pandemics, nuclear war, asteroid impacts, and climate change.
 In order to avoid another Dark Age—or altogether extinction of the human species—we need to become a multiplanetary civilisation.

-"You want to wake up in the morning and think the future is going to be great—and that's what being a spacefaring civilization is all about.
-It's about believing in the future and thinking that the future will be better than the past.
-And I can't think of anything more exciting than going out there and being among the stars." - Elon Musk
+"You want to wake up in the morning and think the future is going to be great—and that's what being a spacefaring civilization is all about." - Elon Musk on SpaceX

 Are We Ditching Earth Now?